-First, call 911 for a request of emergency dispatch unit.
+First, call 911 for a request of an emergency dispatch unit.
 If you are alone, call them first before you administer CPR.
 If there are other people, start CPR immediately and instruct the bystanders to make the call.

 Next, observe the surroundings to ensure safety.
 Then, check for vital signs.
 When the vital signs are alarming, start CPR.
-The first thing you need to do is give 30 compressions.
+The first thing to do is give 30 compressions.
 Today, the AHA suggests that CPR could be hands-only.
 So, do rescue breaths when very necessary.

 Children have softer bones compared to adults.
 The tongue would also be larger compared to their mouths.
 Because of this, they are more prone to blocked airways.

 The techniques are pretty similar to adult CPR.
 However, there are a few differences.
-First, the CPR should come first before a call is made to the emergency response unit.
+CPR should come first before a call is made to the emergency response unit.
 When CPR is administered immediately, their chance of surviving is much higher.

 Also, rescue breaths may be necessary for children, but they should be done more cautiously.
-This is because they have airways that are more fragile than those of the adults.
+This is because they have airways that are more fragile than those of adults.
 The key here is gentleness.
 A child must be attended with more gentleness and care.

 When an AED is available, use child pads if applicable.